stillwater-sc/RISC-V-TensorCore/README.md

-# tensorcore_tb
+# RISC-V TensorCore
-Verilator Testbench for the Stillwater RISC-V TensorCore Vector co-processor for reproducible linear algebra
+Transactional Verilog design and Verilator Testbench for a RISC-V TensorCore Vector co-processor for reproducible computation.